Types of Aid

-Loans are financial assistance that must be repaid.
-There are education loans available through the federal government and through private lenders.
-Each loan program has specific eligibility criteria, repayment, cancellation, and deferment conditions.
+Loans are financial assistance that must be repaid through the federal government and private lenders.
+Each loan program has specific eligibility criteria, repayment plans, cancellation, and deferment conditions.
 The Free Application for Federal Student Aid (FAFSA) must be completed to be considered for all federal education loans.
-View types of available loans.
+Watch this video to learn more about Student Loans.